 Ritonavir (Norvir, RTV)

-Ritonavir was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-Carcinogenicity studies in mice and rats have been completed.
-In male mice, a dose-dependent increase in adenomas of the liver and combined adenomas and carcinomas of the liver was observed at RTV doses of 50 mg/kg per day, 100 mg/kg per day, or 200 mg/kg/day; based on area under the curve, exposure in male mice at the highest dose was approximately 0.3-fold that seen in male humans at the recommended therapeutic dose.
-No carcinogenic effects were observed in female mice with exposures 0.6-fold that of female humans at the recommended therapeutic dose.
-No carcinogenic effects were observed in rats at exposures up to 6% of recommended therapeutic human exposure.1
+Ritonavir (RTV) was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
+In male mice, a dose-dependent increase in adenomas of the liver and combined adenomas and carcinomas of the liver was observed at RTV doses of 50 mg/kg per day, 100 mg/kg per day, or 200 mg/kg per day; exposure (based on area under the curve) in male mice at the highest dose was approximately 0.3-fold the exposure observed in male humans who received the recommended therapeutic dose.
+No carcinogenic effects were observed in female mice at exposures that were 0.6-fold the exposures observed in women who received the recommended therapeutic dose.
+No carcinogenic effects were observed in rats at exposures up to 6% of the recommended therapeutic human exposure.1

-No effect of ritonavir has been seen on reproductive performance or fertility in rats at drug exposures 40% (male) and 60% (female) of that achieved with human therapeutic dosing; higher doses were not feasible because of hepatic toxicity in the rodents.1
+RTV has had no observed effect on reproductive performance or fertility in rats at drug exposures that were 40% (in males) and 60% (in females) of the exposures achieved with human therapeutic dosing; higher doses were not feasible because of hepatic toxicity in the rodents.1

 Teratogenicity/Adverse Pregnancy Outcomes

-No ritonavir-related teratogenicity has been observed in rats or rabbits.
-Developmental toxicity, including early resorptions, decreased body weight, ossification delays, and developmental variations such as wavy ribs and enlarged fontanelles, was observed in rats; however, these effects occurred only at maternally toxic dosages (with exposures equivalent to 30% human therapeutic exposures ).
-In addition, a slight increase in cryptorchidism was noted in rats at exposures equivalent to 22% of the human therapeutic dose.
-In rabbits, developmental toxicity (resorptions, decreased litter size, and decreased fetal weight) was also observed only at maternally toxic doses (1.8 times human therapeutic exposure based on body surface area).1
+No RTV-related teratogenicity has been observed in rats or rabbits.
+Developmental toxicity, including early resorptions, decreased body weight, ossification delays, and developmental variations (e.g., wavy ribs, enlarged fontanelles) was observed in rats; however, these effects occurred only at maternally toxic dosages (with exposures equivalent to 30% of human therapeutic exposures).
+In addition, a slight increase in cryptorchidism was noted in rats at exposures equivalent to 22% of human therapeutic exposures.
+In rabbits, developmental toxicity (i.e., resorptions, decreased litter size, and decreased fetal weight) was also observed only at maternally toxic doses (1.8 times human therapeutic exposure based on body surface area).1

 Placental and Breast Milk Passage

-Transplacental passage of ritonavir has been observed in rats with fetal tissue-to-maternal-serum ratios >1.0 at 24 hours post-dose in mid- and late-gestation fetuses.
+Transplacental passage of RTV has been observed in rats with fetal tissue-to-maternal-serum ratios >1.0 at 24 hours post-dose in mid-gestation and late-gestation fetuses.